csatuic/cs361-website-old/_labs/lab2.md

    must record their score via [this form](page.eval_link).

+When lab starts, you can look at [this page](page.pairings) to see who you will evaluate.
+There will be an "A" and a "B" evaluation: A runs from :15-:30, and B runs from :30-:50 of your lab session.

+If your evaluator or evaluatee isn't in lab, contact the TA and they will either pair you up with someone else or evaluate you.

 * [Dangit, git!](https://dangitgit.com/)
 * [Think Like (a) Git](http://think-like-a-git.net/)
 * [A successful Git branching model](http://nvie.com/posts/a-successful-git-branching-model/)